junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 #### The commit processing model

 When `commit()` is called, the frame is sent to display.
 This function will block until another frame can be started to render.
-The UA can decide to queue a few frames before blocking to guarantee smoothness.
+The UA can decide to queue a few frames before blocking for smoothness.

 #### Rationale